jooorooo/omniship-speedy/README.md

 ## Description

-This library is a PHP Oriented Object client for the Speedy SOAP API Services.
+This library is a PHP Oriented Object client for the [Speedy.bg](http://speedy.bg/) SOAP API Services.

 ## Setup